rchillyard/Comparer/README.md

       /**
         * Compose this Comparer with another Comparer of the same underlying type.
         *
+        * There is also a similar method orElseNot which flips the sense of tc.
+        *
         * @param tc the other Comparer (lazily evaluated).
         * @return the result of applying this Comparer unless it yields Same, in which case we invoke the other Comparer.
         */